Nova Scotia Highway 111

 Highway 111 is a 13 km controlled-access highway in Halifax Regional Municipality, Nova Scotia, Canada.

-Highway 111 varies in width from 4-12 lanes and is known colloquially as the Circumferential Highway, or, more recently, "the Circ", because it forms a partial orbital road around Dartmouth.
+Varying in width from four to twelve lanes, Highway 111 is also known as the Circumferential Highway because it forms a partial orbital road around Dartmouth.
 The highway runs from Pleasant Street in the neighbourhood of Woodside in the south to the A. Murray MacKay Bridge in the north.

+History

+Construction and development

-It serves as a key transportation link for Dartmouth and Halifax.
-The section from Highway 118 (Woodland Avenue) to the MacKay Bridge was constructed at the same time as the bridge, opening in 1970.
-The portion from Pleasant Street to Woodland Avenue was built in 1960 and was twinned in 1977.
+Construction of the Circumferential Highway began in 1960.
+It originally ran from Pleasant Street in Woodside (its present-day terminus) to Woodland Avenue.
+The section from Woodland Avenue to the MacKay Bridge was constructed at the same time as the bridge, opening in 1970.

+Exit 4 was completed in 1971 with the opening of Highway 118.

+The grade-separated interchange with Portland Street (Exit 7) was completed during the 1977/78 fiscal year.
+The interchange with Burnside Drive (Exit 3) was completed during the 1980/81 fiscal year.
+The Mount Hope Avenue interchange (Exit 8) was completed in 2006 at a cost of around $11.5 million.

 Micmac Rotary

 The Micmac (or Mic Mac) Rotary was a traffic circle located at the intersection of Hwy 111 with Route 318 (Braemar Drive) and Trunk 7 (Main Street/Prince Albert Road/Grahams Grove).
 It was named after nearby Lake Micmac, which was partially in-filled to accommodate it.
 The Micmac Rotary was notorious for rush hour congestion, even resulting in the recording of a song entitled "Mic Mac Rotary Blues".

 The rotary was removed during a redesign of the intersection in the late 1980s which saw it replaced by the "Micmac Parclo", which consists of a series of overpasses and controlled access lanes.
 The resulting roadway through the Parclo and across Lake Micmac to the interchange with Highway 118 is the widest in Atlantic Canada at 10-12 lanes.